 - Doppler ultrasound.
 You may also have this special type of ultrasound to diagnose FGR.
 Doppler ultrasound checks the blood flow to the placenta and through the umbilical cord to the baby.
 Decreased blood flow may mean your baby has FGR.

 You may have repeat ultrasound exams, Doppler studies, and other tests.

-Treatment depends on how serious the FGR is.
-This is based on the ultrasound (estimated fetal weight) and Doppler ultrasound (blood flow to the baby), as well is risk factors and the number of weeks gestation.
+Management depends on how serious the FGR is.
+This is based on the ultrasound (estimated fetal weight) and Doppler ultrasound (blood flow to the baby), as well as risk factors and the number of weeks gestation.

 Treatment may include:

 - Frequent monitoring.
 This means you will have prenatal visits more often, and ultrasound and Doppler ultrasound exams.
 You may have other tests.

 - Tracking fetal movements.
 Your healthcare provider may also ask you to keep track of fetal movements.
 If so, they will give you instructions.

 - Hospital stay

 FGR can cause many serious complications.
 Your baby may need to be delivered early and stay in the hospital.
 Your baby may have trouble breathing, infections, and other problems.
 Stillbirths and death may occur.
 As your child grows, they'll be at higher risk for heart and blood vessel problems.

 FGR can happen in any pregnancy.
 But some factors, like cigarette smoking or alcohol or medicine use, increase the risk for FGR.
 Regular and early prenatal care and a healthy diet and steady weight gain help to prevent FGR and other problems.